Financial-Times/origami-website/_specification-v1/javascript.md

 The JavaScript **must** be valid <a href="https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar">ECMAScript syntax</a>.

-The JavaScript code **must** work directly in a browser, requiring no compilation steps.
+The packaged JavaScript code **must** work directly in a browser, requiring no compilation steps.

 ## Definition